BaileyWeiss/WebDevelopment/Snowman_Holdings_Group_Source_Code/README.md

 ## Project Overview

-This website was designed and developed for **Snowman Holdings Group**, a client seeking a fun-loving yet professional online presence delivered on a budget.
-To keep development lean while maintaining full control over the site's structure and styling, I chose to host the website via **cPanel** rather than building a custom WordPress theme.
+This website was designed and developed for **Snowman Holdings Group**, a client seeking a professional, yet fun-loving, online presence delivered on a budget.
+To keep development lean while maintaining full control over the site's structure and styling, I chose to host the website via **cPanel** rather than building a custom WordPress theme or utilizing any web content management systems.
+After all, the client had no interest in updating anything themselves, as they hired me for web maintenance.
+The plan for the future is to officially transfer over to WordPress so the client can expand their team of marketing managers who may need access to the back-end with low-code functionality.

-This was a **solo project** — I was responsible for:
+This was a **solo project**, I was responsible for:

 - **Client onboarding and communication**
 - **Full-stack web development**